 Bristol Car Clubs

-Bristol is a multi-operator city with Co-wheels, Enterprise Car Club (formally City Car Club) and Zipcar providing cars for hire in the city.
-The project has focused on expanding the number of car club vehicles.
+Bristol is a multi-operator city with Co-wheels, Enterprise Car Club (formally City Car Club), Zipcar and more recently hiyacar providing cars for hire in the city.
+The project focused on expanding the number of car club vehicles.

 Expanding car club provision in Bristol has required designating a greater number of parking bays for club users.
 Over the last 12 months, 49 additional bays have been provided.
 The car club has also added 5 electric vehicles funded by the programme.